joelyu/HDS-W1/README.md

 └── Source.txt
 ```

+### Supplementary Analysis Scripts

+The `supplementary-materials/` directory contains reproducible scripts for data processing and quality assessment:

+- **[01-data-preprocessing.R](supplementary-materials/01-data-preprocessing.R)** - Downloads and preprocesses raw Excel data from ScienceDirect to CSV format
+- **[02-data-processing.R](supplementary-materials/02-data-processing.R)** - Combines datasets and performs comprehensive data quality analysis

 ### Data cleaning

 Both tables ([Supplementary Table S1](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) & [Supplementary Table S2](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx)) were downloaded, and the first sheets named `Clinical Information` and `Gene Expression` respectively were exported as `mmc1-clinicalInformation.csv` and `mmc2-GeneExpression.csv`, both with the first 3 rows removed.
-The `[data-preprocessing.R](data-preprocessing.R)` will pull the datasets from source, extract the right sheets from the excel files, clean headers (3 rows) and export to cleaned `.csv` files.
+The [`01-data-preprocessing.R`](supplementary-materials/01-data-preprocessing.R) script will pull the datasets from source, extract the right sheets from the excel files, clean headers (3 rows) and export to cleaned `.csv` files.
 If all else fails, this simple cleaning could be done via Microsoft Excel or any other major spreadsheet software.

 ### License and Usage